 To determine if an abortion is appropriate in the circumstances, the doctor must consider any medical conditions that you have, and your current and future physical, mental and social circumstances.

 If you want to get an abortion and you are under 18 years old, the same laws about seeing a doctor without your parents’ permission apply.
 The doctor must think you are mature enough to be able to understand the procedure and what is involved before they will perform the procedure on you.
-For more information see the Medical Consent page.
+For more information, see our page on your rights at the doctor.

 However, if you are under 14 years old, some medical centres may require you to have your parents’ permission before they perform an abortion procedure.